vknarayan/dynamic-config-management/README.md

 Option 1: Tool as the config server
 We can have the common approach / same meta data collection and operations for all clients. ( clients who need config file updates, modern clients who need dynamic data update - spring boot or non-boot )

-Option 2: Tool as client to config server with K9 doing the config file processing There is a standalone Spring cloud config server.
+Option 2: Tool as client to config server with tool doing the config file processing There is a standalone Spring cloud config server.
 Tool can do all the config file handling,  but for new clients ( with dynamic data handling), the spring cloud server need to handle the metadata.
 We cannot have two different services handling metadata for 2 different use cases.
 Theoretically, this may be possible, but no benefits.

 Option 3: Tool as the client to config server, with config server doing all the processing